rwbl/make-brickcommander/examples/motor-controller/README.md

-# README - BrickCommander Python GUI
+# README - Motor Controller
 Project: make-brickcommander

 ## Brief
-BrickCommander is a **Python PySide6-based graphical controller** for LEGO®, BuWizz, and custom BLE-powered bricks, communicating via MQTT.
+**Motor Controller** is a **Python PySide6-based graphical controller** for LEGO®, BuWizz, and custom BLE-powered bricks, communicating via MQTT.
-It complements the ESP32-based BrickCommander firmware by providing a user-friendly desktop interface.
+It complements the ESP32-based **BrickCommander** firmware by providing a user-friendly desktop interface.

 ## Features